 One small orange has around 13 grams of carbs which could easily knock you out of ketosis!

 If acorn squash is one of your favorite treats, you might want to replace it fast because it doesn’t go well with the keto diet.

-If you love acorn squash that much, consider the fact that you will not be able to eat more than a cup of it and that is all the carbs you should be getting for an entire day.
+If you love acorn squash that much, consider that you will not be able to eat more than a cup of it, and that is all the carbs you should be getting for an entire day.